News & Events

 Short Film About Dallo Fall

-This is a link to a short film about our Senegalese dance instructor and DanSix choreographer, Dallo Fall.
+Dallo Fall is our Senegalese dance instructor and a DanSix choreographer.
 Her wisdom goes far beyond how to move your body, as she teaches us to drum and to sing and most importantly, how to survive.

-A special thanks to John-Henry Williams '19, film and media major, for making the film.
+A special thanks to John-Henry Williams '19, a film and media major, for making the film.

 Artist-in-Residence Patrizia Herminjard recently shot a new short film, Lapse.